huyoujinlab/scRCAT-seq/data_processing/README.md

-This is a comma-delimited file.
-Each row represents a peak.

 # 2. Peaks correction

-`*fianl.csv_final.csv` generated in step 1 are input files.
+`*fianl.csv_final.csv` generated in step 1 are used as input files in this step.

-We generate model and prediction results using python script `feature_improtance.py`, which utilize scikit-learn.
+The TSS/TES peaks are classifified as TRUE or FALSE TSSs/TESs by python script `feature_improtance.py`, which is based on scikit-learn.

-Use the -h parameter to view usage information:
+Use the -h parameter to view the parameters:

 ```
 python feature_importance.py -h